 Publishers that subscribe to the Premium Plan must create an account on the Dashboard.
 Accounting, billing, and invoicing are done on a monthly basis, where the first month begins from the moment the plan is subscribed to.

 The Premium Plan has a variable fee based on use.
-At the end of the month, if the Viewing Time exceeds 2,000 user-hours, the overage is charged at USD 0.0026 per user-hour.
+At the end of the month, if the Viewing Time exceeds 3,000 user-hours, the overage is charged USD 3 for each block of 1,000 user-hours.

 Additional fixed and variable fees may apply to the Premium Plan in case optional features are enabled by the Publisher, as specified in the table above.
 Fixed fees are paid upfront every month.

 In the Dashboard, the Publisher can set a limit on the monthly variable fee.
 When the limit is reached, the Real-Time Services are automatically suspended until next month.